Teaching in Vietnam:

 Pro: Another great perk was never having to buy your own supplies.
 It was probably the most appreciated privilege I had to be able to give a list to my assistant who would get what I needed and I wouldn’t have to pay a cent.

 Con: Probably one of the biggest issues I had with teaching in Vietnam was working with the administrations.
 My biggest strengths as well as pet peeves are communication, organization, and being pro-active.
-Often times, the lack of communication irked at me such as waiting for an email response for several days when it’s a time sensitive issue like salary or visas, seeing your director once a week at most, or having students show up with pink eye but you weren’t allowed to send them home because it wasn’t considered a serious illness in Vietnamese culture.
+Often times, the lack of communication irked at me such as waiting for an email response for several days when it’s a time sensitive issue like salary or visas, seeing your manager or director once or twice a week at most, or having students show up with pink eye but you weren’t allowed to send them home because it wasn’t considered a serious illness in Vietnamese culture.

 Con: Another equally big issue was the stress and pressure from marketing.
 Far too often I would have students trying out the school being thrown into the middle of class without any warning.
 This is not only irritating for the teacher but terrifying half the time for a student to be shoved into a class knowing nobody in a completely new environment.
 Schools in Vietnam heavily emphasis enrollment and marketing employees are paid almost solely on commission so making the sale was always seen as the main goal, not seeing if the student is a good fit for the program or if their level or age group is appropriate but how can we get their parents to sign their name on the dotted line and cash the check.